So you want to be a Full Time Swim Coach?

 There are many different ways of becoming involved in the coaching of swimming.
 These include:

-- becoming a teacher of young children on how to swim and be safe in the water and then progressing to teaching older children and then coaching young swimmers in squads, or
+- becoming a teacher of young children and teaching them how to swim and be safe in the water.
+You can then progress to teaching older children and then coaching young swimmers in squads, or

-- beginning coaching at a young age because you enjoy working with slightly older children or adults.
+- beginning coaching at any age because you enjoy working with any age swimmers and making a difference.

-Some competitive swimmers may finish up swimming and leave the sport for a while and then realize that they miss the involvement and begin teaching or coaching as a way of staying involved.
+Some competitive swimmers may finish up swimming and leave the sport for a while and then realise that they miss the involvement and begin teaching or coaching as a way of staying involved.

 There are many parents around the world who recognise that their son or daughter has talent in swimming and they take an interest in how they can assist their child, particularly if there is no coach available who can commit to the training sessions required.
 Often this leads to parents completing a coaching course and getting involved in the coaching at the club that their child belongs to.

 “I would like to thank you for the mentorship, assistance and encouragement you guys have given me over time through the Swim Coach Advantage coach membership program.
 It has contributed greatly to my confidence and ultimate success in securing a Head Coach position.
 I am excited about my new position and I am eager to continue my membership as your continued support is invaluable.”
 Jan Victor 23/02/2020

 There are thousands of swim teachers around the world and a small number of these teachers choose to progress into coaching.
 In many ways, swim teachers have the potential to be excellent coaches because they usually have a strong background in teaching the strokes and various skills from scratch.
 Good teachers can also identify incorrect technique and use drills to correct the technique.